 TRIANA: – Thank you so much for such kind words and compliments.
 I’m not entirely sure how to respond to that.
 However, when it comes to modeling, I know that one of the reasons that things have worked out so well is that I’m easy to work with, I am generally in a great mood.

 ” It’s how it works – most people probably don’t think about it.
 In modeling, it is, in fact, very reasonable.
 For sure, looks matter.
 But: in a world full of stunning girls…, your attitude and personality are what make people want to work with you… The ability to work hard and really devote yourself to the job. ”Ambitious with good intent” – that’s the right way to put it.”

 DT 500 MAG: – Triana, you have also started with Burlesque, haven’t you?
 Can you tease us with more details on that subject?

 TRIANA: – At the time it’s been put on hold a little.
-But it’s something that lies very close to my heart, and I plan to return to it in nearest future.
-I’ve always been very fascinated with the 20’s, 30’s, 40’s and 50’s.
-Pin-ups, burlesque, rockabillies and smoky clubs.
+But it’s something that lies very close to my heart, and I plan to return to it in the nearest future.
+I’ve always been very fascinated with the 20’s, 30’s, 40’s, and 50’s.
+Pin-ups, burlesque, rockabillies, and smoky clubs.
 I remember seeing a picture of Sally Rand during my first year at Nissen, and thinking to myself that I just HAD TO learn how to dance with feathery fans… As a young girl, I’d tell my dad that I wanted to be a topless singer in Vegas, after having seen some movie on TV.
 It’s still kind of a joke in the family- it is not a typical little girl’s big dream, ha-ha…

 ” There’s just something with the whole ’feeling’ of burlesque.
 It’s just genuinely intoxicating and alluring.”